-Some of the best places to scuba dive in Thailand are the islands of Koh Tao, Koh Phi Phi, Koh Samui, and Koh Lipe.
+Some of the best places to scuba dive in Thailand are the islands of Koh Tao, Koh Phi Phi, Koh Samui, Koh Yao Noi and Koh Lipe.

-If you are an experienced diver and want a real unique experience, definitely thing about doing a liveaboard.
+If you are an experienced diver and want a really unique experience, definitely think about doing a liveaboard.
 Thailand is one of the best, and most affordable, places to do one.

 2) Motorbike Along the Mae Hong Son Loop

-Renting a motorbike and zipping along country roads is a liberating way to explore Thailand.
+Renting a motorbike and zipping along country roads is a liberating way to explore northern Thailand.

 The Mae Hong Son Loop is the best place to do this, as the roads are not very crowded and the green mountainous scenery is breathtaking.

-Try to do the loop during the dry season to avoid too much rain, and be sure to stop off at some of northern Thailand’s best waterfalls, caves, and villages.
+Try to do the loop during the dry season to avoid too much rain, and be sure to stop off at some of the best waterfalls, caves, and villages in northern Thailand.